alsonvillareal/fruitninja2d.github.io/ReadMe/README.md

 - 1 Minute Game Timer

 ## How to Run

-- Open Code/index.html in a browser
+- To play the game, visit https://alsonvillareal.github.io/ .
+Alternatively, you may also pull this repository (develop branch) and open index.html in a browser.
 - In the welcome screen, click the "Play" Button
 - When the timer stops counting, you may click on the fruits to slice them; you may also click and drag using your mouse to slice through the fruit.
 - The game ends when the timer runs out, displaying your score